 President Abraham Lincoln was known to have had insomnia during the Civil War years.
 He also apparently imposed that insomnia on those who worked under him.
 Lincoln frequently kept his personal aide awake well after midnight telling funny stories.

 Between nighttime sleep and daytime naps, President Calvin Coolidge got a whopping 11 hours of rest per day — sometimes even more.
 This may have been related to undiagnosed depression, however.
 Coolidge’s son died at the young age of 16, and his father was said to have never recovered.

 John F. Kennedy had a number of health issues.
 According to notes from Kennedy’s doctor, Kennedy took secobarbital and amobarbital to help him sleep.
 Amobarbital is better known as Amytal, one of the more common “truth serum” drugs.
 Kennedy was also widely reported to have hypersomnia, which caused him to fall asleep unexpectedly … sometimes in mid-conversation.

 President George H.W.
 Bush made news when he said he would no longer take the sleeping pill Halcion, after the drug was reported to cause hallucinations and short-term memory loss.
 Bush reportedly used Halcion to fight jet lag during a trip to Asia.
 The drug has been banned in a number of countries.

-President Obama doesn’t own an alarm clock.
+President Obama didn’t use an alarm clock during his time in the White House.
 During an interview early in his administration, Obama admitted that he is awakened by a call from the White House secretary every morning.
-He said if he doesn’t awake from the first call, they keep calling until he gets up.
+He said if he didn’t awake from the first call, they kept calling until he got up.

 Sleep well, Mr. President … sleep well.